mattermost/docs/source/install/install-rhel-8-postgresql.rst

 14. Modify the file ``pg_hba.conf`` to allow the Mattermost server to communicate with the database.

-  **If the Mattermost server and the database are on the same machine**:
+  **If the Mattermost server and the database are on the same machine:**

     a.
 Open ``/var/lib/pgsql/data/pg_hba.conf`` as root in a text editor.